vercel/next.js/examples/with-typescript-mantine/README.md

 # TypeScript & Mantine Next.js example

-This is a really simple project that show the usage of Next.js with TypeScript and Mantine.
+This is a simple project that shows the usage of Next.js with TypeScript and Mantine.

 ## Deploy your own